Abhinavbellamkonda/Data-Structures-and-Algorithms/Cory Althaf - Computer Scientist/BigO/notes.md

 f(n) = 1+2n**2
 ```

-We will consider n**2 and ignore remaining all in order of magnitude
+We will consider n**2 and ignore remaining all in order of magnitude.

 ### Cubic Time Complexity